drwillis/pytorch-rl-gymnasium/README.md

 # PyTorch Reinforcement Learning

-This repo contains tutorials covering reinforcement learning using PyTorch +2.1 and Gymnasium +0.29.0 using Python 3.12.
+This repo contains tutorials covering reinforcement learning using PyTorch +2.1 and Gymnasium +1.2 using Python 3.12.

 ## Getting Started

 To install PyTorch, see installation instructions on the [PyTorch website](pytorch.org).

-To install Gymnasium, see installation instructions on the [Gym GitHub repo](https://github.com/openai/gym).
+To install Gymnasium, see installation instructions on the [Gymnasium GitHub repo](https://github.com/Farama-Foundation/Gymnasium).

 ## Tutorials